worflor/woflo-petsplus-mod/docs/features/stimulus.md

 It works like real feelings: recent intense stuff matters more than old faded stuff.
 Each emotion feeds into multiple moods with different strengths, and your pet's [nature](natures.md) shapes how they process everything.

-This is why mood changes feel natural.
 Sudden fear hits instantly.
 Contentment builds slowly.
 The system tries to mirror how actual emotions work.

 ## Emotion Context Cues